cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 achieving a smaller proof size.
 The `ParallelSum` gadget uses `Mul` subcircuits to evaluate a range check polynomial on each element, and includes an additional constant multiplication.
-One of the two `Mul` subcircuit inputs is equal to a measurement element multiplied by a power of the first joint randomness value, and the other is equal to the same measurement element minus one.
+One of the two `Mul` subcircuit inputs is equal to a measurement element multiplied by a power of an element of the joint randomness vector, and the other is equal to the same measurement element minus one.
 The results are added up both within the `ParallelSum` gadget and after it.

 ~~~ python
 def eval(